cmintert/Abyssal_TTRPG/Markdown Files/Abyssal.md

 > value is 5

 By walking through these examples, you can see how each roll is handled.
-Whether you're adding, subtracting, multiplying, dividing, or playing with dice pools, you can now do with confidence.
+Whether you're adding, subtracting, multiplying, dividing, or playing with dice collections, you can now do with confidence.

 Remember, the essence of these rules is not just in the numbers, but in how they bring your tabletop adventures to life.
 So, roll those